tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 <img src = "../images/summary-feols.png" width="400">
 </p>

-Note that without specifiying `vcov`, the standard errors are clustered at `firm` level.
+Note that without specifying `vcov`, the standard errors are clustered at the `firm` level.
 Next, compute the residuals and their lagged values:

 {{% codeblock %}}
 ```R